re-ops/re-docs/quickstart/README.md

 ## Run

-Once the instance is running we can deploy Re-gent into it, we start with building it:
+Once the container is running we can deploy Re-gent into it, we start with building it:

 ```bash
 cd ~/code/re-ops/re-gent